duckduckgo/privacy-dashboard/CONTRIBUTING.md

 ### Unit Tests

-These run in Jest, using JSDOM.
 Test files can be found co-located with the corresponding code under test, using a `tests/` directory and `.test.js` filename suffix.

-ℹ️ Note: Not all code is covered with unit tests.

-### End-to-end Tests

-These run in Jest, using Playwright to run a Safari instance.
-Test files can be found under the `e2e/` directory with a `.e2e.js` filename suffix.

-Included with the end-to-end tests is a visual regression testing setup.
-Tests can use the `testScreenshot` helper to confirm that the page looks as expected, by comparing it against a saved screenshot and failing the test if it differs.
-Saved screenshot files can be found under `__image_snapshots__`, and show the Privacy Dashboard in both light and dark themes.
+These run in Jest currently.
+The bulk of the testing is done via Integration testing.

 ### Integration Tests

-To verify the platform-specific communications, run the integration tests.
+To verify the platform-specific communications, run the integration tests

 -   first, you need to build all platforms with `npm run build`
 -   now run `npm run test.int` to have all platforms tested